Postpartum Depression vs. Postpartum Psychosis

 1. What is the difference between PPD and PPP?

-Postpartum depression (PPD) involves sadness and fatigue after childbirth, while postpartum psychosis (PPP) includes hallucinations, delusions, and confusion.
+Postpartum depression (PPD) involves persistent sadness, fatigue, and loss of interest after childbirth, while postpartum psychosis (PPP) is a rare psychiatric emergency marked by hallucinations, delusions, and disorientation.

 2. What is the difference between depression and psychosis?